 The firm's trade mark practice is led by Marco van der Merwe while Mohamed Khader leads the anti-counterfeiting practice.
 They are supported by Eben van Wyk.
 Other notable senior soft IP practitioners in the firm include John Foster, Herman Blignaut, Charles Webster, Louise Myburgh, Jean McIvor, and Megan Reimers.
 The junior trade mark partners to watch are Zama Buthelezi and Reinard Kruger.

 The firm's patent expertise covers technical fields such as pharmaceutical, biotechnology, engineering and electronics.
-The notable practitioners in the patent department include Tyron Grant, Hugh Moubray, David Cochrane, Lance Abramson and Dina Biagio.
+The notable practitioners in the patent department include Tyron Grant, David Cochrane, Lance Abramson and Dina Biagio.
 Cochrane is one of the best South African IP practitioners to consult on plant breeders' rights.
-Whittaker and Moubray are widely respected in patent disputes while Biagio is the key contact for IP-related transactions.
+Whittaker is widely respected in patent disputes while Biagio is the key contact for IP-related transactions.
 Chyreene Truluck is a notable junior patent partner in the firm.